Los Angeles, J. Paul Getty Museum, MS Ludwig V 1

 Request Info

-A remarkable survival of manuscript art from early Capetian France, the Sacramentary of Beauvais is an important example of the early French Romanesque style distinguished for its inventive figural compositions, complex interlace, and lavish use of gold and silver paint.
-This fragment of a once-extensive deluxe liturgical book is enhanced with gold and purple, and features one full-page illumination, two large incipits, and three interlace initials.
-Likely commissioned for his own use by Roger, bishop of Beauvais from 998 to 1016, this manuscript is a splendid testament of the count-bishop’s political ambition.
+A rare survival of manuscript art from early Capetian France, the Sacramentary of Beauvais is distinguished for its inventive figural compositions, complex interlace, and lavish use of gold and silver paint.
+A fragment of a once-extensive deluxe Christian liturgical book, it is enhanced with gold and purple and features a full-page miniature of Crucifixion.
+It was probably commissioned by Roger, Bishop of Beauvais, around 1000 and created there for his cathedral church.

-The manuscript’s illumination comprises a full-page Crucifixion at the opening of the Te igitur, an incipit page for the Easter prayers, a decorated monogram introducing the common preface, and three 5-line initials followed by gold rubrics on purple ground.
+The manuscript's full-page Crucifixion appears at the Te igitur, the opening prayer of the Canon of the mass (the prayers said as the Eucharistic elements are prepared).
+Also surviving are an impressive incipit page for the Easter prayers, a monogram of gold and silver interlace, and three large interlace initials followed by gold rubrics on purple ground.

-The Mystery of the Italian Scribe
+The Mystery of an Italian Scribe

-From Prayerbook to Fragment
+From Liturgical Book to Collectable Fragment

 We have 2 facsimiles of the manuscript "Sacramentary of Beauvais":